microsoft/azuredevopslabs/labs/vsts/azurecd/readme.md

 # Generate CI/CD pipeline automatically from Azure Portal

-CD is a great option for projects that require multiple and frequent contributions to be integrated.
+Continuous Delivery is a great option for projects that require multiple and frequent contributions to be integrated.

-CD in Team Services simplifies setting up a robust deployment pipeline for your app to publish the most recent updates to Azure App Service.
+Continuous Delivery in Team Services simplifies setting up a robust deployment pipeline for your app to publish the most recent updates to Azure App Service.
 The pipeline can be configured to build, runs tests, and deploy to a staging slot and then to production.

 You must store your app's source code in a Team Services Git, GitHub, or any other Git repository to use Azure Continuous Delivery.
 Team Foundation Version Control (TFVC) repositories are not supported at present.